 I was contracted as a game user researcher with the indie studio That’s Not A Game.
-I am leading research and playtesting for a two-player mobile game that sparks deep conversations between friends, Cute Animals & Tough Questions (title pending).
+I led research and playtesting for Wild Honesty, a two-player game that sparks deep conversations between friends which was formatted for mobile at the time.

 I was a game user researcher on The Best Place to Be, a student project at USC.

 The Best Place to Be is a 2.5-dimensional narrative adventure game in which players control a lone character who abandons home to search for utopia in a desolate retro-future overrun by colossal, nightmarish creatures.

 I was the research lead for a project by The Being Academy.
 I provided the designer with a perspective on positive psychology research and behavioral health interventions, and was also involved in playtest survey design.

 “A smart platform that allows caregivers to transform spaces through light, color, sounds, and visuals, turning any environment into a place where older adults living with dementia can focus, engage, and relax.”